dai-shi/react-tracked/website/docs/recipes.md

 ### useState (custom actions)

-Finally, you can use a custom hook.
+You can also use a custom hook.
 The `update` can be anything, so for example it can be a set of action functions.

 ```javascript